GeorgiaClay/georgiaclay.github.io/index.md

 ### Shiny App for Multilevel model Power Analysis

-An [app](https://georgiaclay.shinyapps.io/mlm_power_app/) to conduct power analyses for Multilevel, or Hierarchical Linear Models.
+A Shiny [app](https://georgiaclay.shinyapps.io/mlm_power_app/) to conduct power analyses for Multilevel Linear Models.
+The app is designed to handle nested data with two levels, with categorical fixed effects and one grouping variable (random intercept and random slope).

 ---

-### Teaching R and Multi-Level Modeling Resources
+### Teaching R and Multilevel Modeling Resources

+These courses were designed to give undergraduate Psychology students an introduction to R and Multilevel Modeling in R.

 [Introduction to R](https://georgiaclay.github.io/TEWA/introduction.html)